"Our technology means you no longer need to interview real people"

 Have there been any real failures with the texts created?

-What differentiates Neuroflash from the competition?
+What sets Neuroflash apart from the competition?

 Who uses your services?

-What do you think is the most important thing when it comes to writing a text?
+In your opinion, what is the most important thing when it comes to writing a text?

 What role do investors play for you?